The Muppets Take Manhattan: Home media

-Unlike Henson's previous films (The Muppet Movie, The Great Muppet Caper, and The Dark Crystal), The Muppets Take Manhattan was originally released by TriStar Pictures and not produced by ITC Films, mainly because ITC was suffering from extreme financial difficulties at the time.
-Therefore, unlike the previous films, the distribution rights to The Muppets Take Manhattan did revert to The Jim Henson Company in 1998, but did not revert to The Walt Disney Company in 2004.
-Because of this, it is one of three Muppet films (along with Muppets from Space and the direct-to-video feature Kermit's Swamp Years) whose home video distribution rights are still controlled by Sony Pictures, and not the Walt Disney Studios.
+Unlike Henson's previous films (The Muppet Movie, The Great Muppet Caper, and The Dark Crystal), The Muppets Take Manhattan was originally released by Tri-Star Pictures and not produced by ITC Films, mainly because ITC was suffering from extreme financial difficulties at the time.
+Therefore, unlike the previous films, the distribution rights to The Muppets Take Manhattan remained under control of Sony Pictures Home Entertainment, who re-issued the film on home media in partnership with The Jim Henson Company in 1998 (as Sony distributed Henson Company-owned works on home video at the time as part the Henson-Sony partnership which formed Jim Henson Pictures) but did not revert to The Walt Disney Company in 2004.
+Because of this, it is one of three Muppet films (along with Muppets from Space and the direct-to-video feature Kermit's Swamp Years) whose home video and television distribution rights are still controlled by Sony Pictures, and not the Walt Disney Studios.

 The Muppets Take Manhattan was first released on VHS and the now defunct CED Videodisc format by CBS/Fox Video in 1985, which then reissued it in 1991, followed by a release from Columbia TriStar Home Video and Jim Henson Home Entertainment on June 1, 1999.
-The 1999 VHS contained a slightly edited cut from previous versions, possibly derived from the TV broadcast version.
-Cuts include removal of the audio from the TriStar logo, the scenes of Animal shouting "Bad man!" to Mr. Price, removal of the words "Oh my God" in one scene, and scenes with Miss Piggy hitting the purse snatcher.
+The 1999 VHS contained a slightly edited cut from previous versions, possibly derived from the television broadcast version.
+Cuts include removal of the audio from the Tri-Star Pictures logo, the scenes of Animal shouting "Bad man!" to Mr. Price, the sound of Kermit's panting for breath immediately after leaving Leonard Winesop's office, removal of the words "Oh my God" in one scene, and scenes with Miss Piggy hitting the purse snatcher.

-A DVD version was released on June 5, 2001 with the cuts from the 1999 VHS version restored.
+A DVD version was released on June 5, 2001, with the cuts from the 1999 VHS version restored.
+It was released alongside Muppets from Space on a double feature DVD by Sony Pictures Home Entertainment on June 9, 2008.
 A Blu-ray edition was released on August 16, 2011, and contains the same bonus features as the DVD.
+A 4K remaster of the film was released on October 24, 2023, on 4K Ultra HD Blu-ray, making it the first film that features the Muppets to receive a 4K Ultra HD Blu-ray release.

 Reception

 Box office

-On its opening weekend, The Muppets Take Manhattan grossed $4.4 million, ranking at fifth place at the box office.
+On its opening weekend, The Muppets Take Manhattan grossed $4.4 million, ranking in fifth place at the box office.
 The film ultimately earned $25.5 million in the United States and Canada, placing it as the second highest-grossing G-rated film of 1984 (behind a re-issue of Walt Disney Productions' Pinocchio).